gongminmin/ImpulseDrive/Doc/Design.md

 ### Starter

-The starter transformed 12V AC to 10kV high frequency pulsed DC to ionize the propellant.
+The starter transformed the AC from low voltage to ~10kV to ionize the propellant.
 It's very similar to a spark gap Tesla coil.

 See also [Starter Subsystem](StarterSubsystem.md)

 ### Capacitor Bank

-The 12V AC from power subsystem is converted to high voltage DC, and charge a bunch of capacitors.
+The low voltage AC from power subsystem is transformed to high voltage DC, and charge a bunch of capacitors.
 It can be discharged in a very short time peroid to generate a high current.

 See also [Capacitor Bank Subsystem](CapacitorBankSubsystem.md)